thomaslevesque/AspNetCore.AsyncInitialization/README.md

     ```

 1. Create a class (or several) that implements `IAsyncInitializer`.
-This class can depend on any non-scoped service.
+This class can depend on any registered service.

     ```csharp
     public class MyAppInitializer : IAsyncInitializer